Back to table of contentsCredit: public domain

 Another fundamental way that developers manage change is version control systems.
 As you know, they help developers track changes to code, allowing them to revert, merge, fork, and clone projects in a way that is traceable and reliable.
+Version control systems also help developers identify merge conflicts, so that they don't accidentally override each others' work (Nelson et al. 2019).
 While today the most popular version control system is Git, there are actually many types.
 Some are centralized, representing one single ground truth of a project's code, usually stored on a server.
 Commits to centralized repositories become immediately available to everyone else on a project.
 Other version control systems are distributed, such as Git, allowing one copy of a repository on every local machine.
 Commits to these local copies don't automatically go to everyone else; rather, they are pushed to some central copy, from which others can pull updates.

 Research comparing centralized and distributed revision control systems mostly reveal tradeoffs rather than a clear winner.
 Distributed version control, for example, appears to lead to commits that are smaller and more scoped to single changes, since developers can manage their own history of commits to their local repository (Brindescu et al. 2014).
 Google uses one big centralized version control repository for all of its projects, however, because it offers one source of truth, simplified dependency management, large-scale refactoring, and flexible team boundaries (Potvin & Levenberg 2016).